Drug team meth busts in Klamath County - KOBI-TV NBC5 / KOTI-TV NBC2

-“When they make a significant arrest like this, it does put a dent in the flow of drugs into town.”
-Notes Klamath Falls Police Chief Dave Henslee.
+“When they make a significant arrest like this, it does put a dent in the flow of drugs into town,” said Klamath Falls Police Chief Dave Henslee.
 “And that helps us out.”

-Chief Henslee says it all boils down to basic detective work.
-“They use informants, they use intel that the gather from the streets, surveillance operations, they’re just out working the streets.”
+Chief Henslee said it all boils down to basic detective work.
+“They use informants,” he explained, “they use intel that they gather from the streets, surveillance operations, they’re just out working the streets.”

-Henslee says most of the meth comes into Klamath County on Highway 97.
+Henslee said most of the meth comes into Klamath County on Highway 97.
 “Nowadays, the methamphetamine that’s coming into Klamath Falls is coming out of superlabs in Mexico.”

-“There’s much more danger involved with working on a drug team than with working patrol.”
-Henslee notes, though he adds: “The difference is, that those detectives who serve on BINET know what they’re getting into, and they have time to plan operations, so they get to mitigate a lot of that danger.
+“There’s much more danger involved with working on a drug team than with working patrol,” Henslee said.
+Though he added “The difference is, that those detectives who serve on BINET know what they’re getting into, and they have time to plan operations, so they get to mitigate a lot of that danger.
 Patrol officers, they don’t know who they’re contacting.”

-Despite the challenges, Chief Henslee says more drug arrests are likely.
+Despite the challenges, Chief Henslee said more drug arrests are likely.
 “I anticipate several more in the future.”

 The BINET team is composed of detectives from the Klamath Falls Police Department, the Klamath County Sheriff’s Office, the Oregon State Police, and even an analyst from the Oregon National Guard.